Lombiq/GitHub-Actions/Docs/Workflows.md

 ## Workflow telemetry

 The .NET, Orchard Core, and MSBuild build-and-test workflows collect CPU and memory usage by default.
 The job summary contains Mermaid charts, and a `workflow_metrics_*` artifact contains the raw JSON data.
-Private repositories need `actions: read` permission for the token used to collect telemetry.
+Telemetry uses the calling repository's `GITHUB_TOKEN`, which needs `actions: read` permission for private repositories.
+Grant this permission in the caller job's `permissions` block.
+The separate `CHECKOUT_TOKEN` only authenticates checkout and may have access to different repositories.
 Set `collect-workflow-telemetry: 'false'` to disable collection.

 Telemetry uses [actions-workflow-metrics](https://github.com/dev-hato/actions-workflow-metrics).
 Charts and artifacts are generated during job cleanup; a runner that crashes before cleanup may not upload its metrics.